armory/docs/content/en/scale-agent/troubleshooting/_index.md

 time="2020-10-02T22:22:14Z" level=info msg="registering with 32 servers"
 ...

-# At that point Clouddriver assigned caching to this instance of the Agent
+# At that point Clouddriver assigned caching to this instance of the Armory Agent
 time="2020-10-02T22:22:27Z" level=info msg="starting agentCreator account-01"
 ```